JimmieXiong/BookNow/Implementation.md

 #### 1. Switch to JavaFX 21 and Java 21 (if needed):
 - Ensure you have **JavaFX 21** installed.
 - Update to **Java 21** if required to ensure compatibility with the project environment.
-- You might need to manually add javafx 21.0.4 lib if so download, will have to add VM options in edit configurations and fill out the necessary
+- You might need to manually add javafx 21.0.4 lib if so download it.
+If 21.0.4 is no longer available I believe any version of 21 will work (correct me if im wrong), will have to add VM options in edit configurations and fill out the necessary
+- Vm option ex: --module-path C:\Javafx21.0.4\javafx-sdk-21.0.4\lib --add-modules javafx.controls,javafx.fxml

 #### 2. Set Up MySQL Workbench:
 - Download and install **MySQL-8.4.2**, and **MySQL Workbench**.